 It's half-time!
-Or at least as good as since it can sometimes take until the 42nd week of pregnancy before baby arrives.
-But now there might be something different on the agenda.
-A major ultrasound scan is often carried out around the 20th pregnancy week.
+Or almost – sometimes it can take until week 42 for your baby to arrive.
+But something else may be on the agenda right about now: A major ultrasound scan is often carried out around week 20 of pregnancy.
 Hopefully, you will see your baby in more detail than ever before!
-Read on to discover what you can learn from the scan and more.
+Read on to discover exactly what you can learn from this scan and more.

-There's an awful lot going on in the brain.
-It is growing, and more and more nerve cells are forming – around 200,000 brain cells are created every minute!
-For the brain to be able to grow at this rate, the cranial bones do not fuse together until later and now have gaps between them.
-This also helps the child during the birth as it makes a passage through the birth canal easier.
-There are two open points on your baby’s head (known as the fontanelles), the posterior fontanelle closed around 6-8 weeks and the anterior fontanelle by 2 years of age.
+There is a lot going on in the brain: It is growing, and more and more nerve cells are forming – around 200,000 brain cells are created every minute!
+In order for brain growth to be possible at all, the bones of the skull only fuse together later on and currently have gaps between them.
+This also helps the baby to pass through the birth canal more easily during labor.
+The open areas of the skull (the so-called fontanelles) do not close together until the child is around two years old.

 Your baby is now roughly as long as a banana – and as heavy as two!

-The sense of taste is becoming more discerning – your baby can actually taste what you are eating from the amniotic fluid.
+Your baby's sense of taste is becoming more refined – your baby can even taste what you have eaten from the amniotic fluid.
 This is one reason why a varied diet during pregnancy is so important.

-If a major ultrasound scan is carried out now, it is possible to accurately document the development of your baby.
-The size of the head and rib cage, the thigh length and much more can be visualised and measured.
-Screening of the organs can also take place, although this is generally voluntary.
+If a major ultrasound scan is performed now, it is possible to document the development of your little one in detail.
+The size of the head and rib cage, the length of the thighs, and much more can be visualized and measured.
+A screening of the organs can also be carried out, although this is usually voluntary.

-If malformations such as a heart defect are identified, precautionary measures can be taken, such as transferring care to an obstetrician and involving other professionals.
+If malformations such as a heart defect are detected, certain precautions can be taken, such as transferring the birth to a special clinic.

-The uterus is now roughly the size of a football and continues to expand.
-Many expectant mothers now feel really well – the morning sickness has finally ended for most.
-The broad ligaments, pelvis and lower back can make their presence felt, but usually only to a very limited extent.
+The uterus is now about the size of a handball and continues to expand.
+Many pregnant women now feel really good – for the majority, the nausea has passed by now.
+The round ligaments, pelvis, and back can make the baby’s presence felt, but any sensations are usually mild.

-If you are unsure what you are allowed to do or what you need to remember in your particular case, then as always simply get advice from your doctor and enjoy a worry-free holiday.
+If you are unsure about what you are allowed to do or what you should consider in your situation, the same applies as always: Consult your doctor so you can travel worry-free!

 Photo Credit: Shutterstock